Japan finds 41 more cases on ship as virus alarm doctor dies

 BEIJING --

-Japan says 41 new cases of a virus have been found on a cruise ship that's been quarantined in Yokohama harbour.
-That brings the total of cases to 61.

-The death toll in mainland China's new virus outbreak has risen to 636, including a doctor who got in trouble with authorities in the communist country for sounding an early warning about the disease threat.
+Japan on Friday reported 41 new cases of a virus on a cruise ship that's been quarantined in Yokohama harbour while the death toll in mainland China rose to 636, including a doctor who got in trouble with authorities in the communist country for sounding an early warning about the disease threat.

 Two docked cruise ships with thousands of passengers and crew members remained under 14-day quarantines in Hong Kong and Japan.

-Before Friday's 41 confirmed cases, 20 passengers who were found to have the virus were escorted off the Diamond Princess at Yokohama near Tokyo.
+Before Friday's 41 confirmed cases, 20 passengers who were found infected with the virus were escorted off the Diamond Princess at Yokohama near Tokyo.
 About 3,700 people have been confined aboard the ship.

+Japanese Prime Minister Shinzo Abe announced Thursday that Japan will deny entry of foreign passengers on another cruise ship heading to Japan -- Holland America's cruise ship Westerdam, on its way to Okinawa from Hong Kong -- because of suspected virus patients found on the ship.

+The new immigration policy takes effect Friday to ensure border control to prevent the disease from entering and spreading further into Japan, Abe said.

 Meanwhile, a newborn discovered infected 36 hours after birth has become the youngest known patient.
 The number of people infected globally has risen to more than 31,000.